 After a US regulator recently found that half of the major banks it oversees have weak or insufficient operational risk management in place and a global IT outage impacting financial institutions around the world, FStech senior reporter Silvia Iacovcich speaks to industry experts to investigate whether the banking industry is on top of its risk strategy and explore some of the measures firms can take to address vulnerabilities.

 If it wasn’t evident before, the importance of effective risk management in financial services was clearly proven at the end of July, when American cybersecurity company CrowdStrike released an update which triggered a Microsoft system crash.
-The global IT outage caused disruption to banks around the world, making it impossible for some consumers to access their digital app services.
+The global IT outage caused disruption to banks around the world, meaning some consumers were unable to access their digital app services.

 The potential need for the industry to address vulnerabilities in its approach to operational resilience and risk was once again echoed at the end of last month, when the US Office of the Controller of the Currency (OCC) found inadequate risk management across 11 of the 22 major banks it supervises in areas such as cyber and employee errors.